gmedina-de/Fluentness/README.md

 few dependencies -> many target platforms (web, desktop, mobile, etc.) -> one code basis, one language

 ## Introduction
-Fluentness is intended to be an open-source, MVC-purist, all-rounder, easy-to-learn, fully-integrated, multi-platform, consistent and flexible Java development framework.
+Fluentness is intended to be an open-source, all-rounder, easy-to-learn, fully-integrated, multi-platform, consistent and flexible Java development framework.
 After a quick-start you'll be able to:
 * develop rich desktop applications based on Swing without headaches, dynamic Single-Page-Web-Apps, using code-based, on-the-fly generated HTML, CSS and AJAX calls